BKrule/integration/README.md

 # integration
-Simple algorithms to compute numerical integrals
+Simple algorithms to compute numerical integrals.
 Data files are the output from main method (examples)